addico786/aws_resources_tracker/README.md

 35 9 * * * the path to your file  >> the path where you want to save the logs and error logs 2>&1
 ```
 ##note
-2>&1 this means redirecting the error ouput also to the standard output.
+1:2>&1 this means redirecting the error ouput also to the standard output.
+2:Also you need to make sure you are redirecting the output to log file as crontab -e does not runs directly on your terminal.